neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Let's start with the people who seem to enjoy it.

-In his book The Holocaust and Unfinished History, Dan Stone talks about the willing collaborators, as he calls them.
+In his book "The Holocaust and Unfinished History"[^1], Dan Stone talks about the willing collaborators, as he calls them.

 And it is a sign that you did not have to be a Nazi to be anti-Semitic.